dvd1587/solar_project_finance/README.md

-# Basic Solar Project Finance Model
+# Solar Project Finance Model

 <h2>Description</h2>
-This is a simple basic solar project finance model which calculates the future cash flows of a solar development project.
+This is a simple solar project finance model which calculates the future cash flows of a solar development project.
 <br />

 <h2>Tools/Applications Used</h2>